HB25-1001 | Enforcement Wage Hour Laws |

 Short Title: | Best Value Design-Build Transportation Contracts |

 Summary: | Currently, "best value" for design-build transportation contracts administered by the department of transportation (department) means the overall maximum value of a proposal to the department after considering all of the evaluation factors described in the specifications for the transportation project or the request for proposals.
-The bill changes the definition of "best value" to mean a determination resulting from an analysis of proposals by the department to identify the proposal that offers the greatest overall value to the state or community, considering factors including:

 |